Introduction to the American Studies Senior Project Seminar

 As a course, the American Studies Senior Project Seminar meets regularly with assignments designed to facilitate the research and writing process.
 In addition, the seminar provides opportunities for students interested in designing a project that incorporates film, theater, dance, fine arts, music, electronic media, etc. If you decide that such a special project is of interest to you, then it is all the more imperative that you secure a topic, a plan, the approval of the DUS, and a faculty advisor as early as possible.

 Below is a suggested timeline.
 You will see that the successful senior project begins in the junior year.
 It is during this penultimate year that you should focus on finding a topic and an advisor, as well as research funds, if needed.
 If you organize your work well, you can spend the summer doing research and putting together a draft prospectus.
 Note that the senior year starts off quickly.
 Within the first two weeks of the semester, you must submit a prospectus and an application form signed by your advisor.
 If you’ve completed these things before the semester begins, you’re well on your way.
-Regardless of whether you’re taking the one-term or yearlong course you will need to submit an annotated bibliography or bibliographic essay by October (fall or yearlong)/February (spring).
+Regardless of whether you’re taking the one-term or yearlong course you will need to submit an annotated bibliography or bibliographic essay on the day you submit your schedule both for the fall and spring.
 Again, having an early handle on your topic makes this much easier.
 Full drafts are due within one month of submission of the bibliography.
 The final draft is due the following month.
 Without proper planning, meeting these deadlines can be a difficult proposition.

 - Fall: Narrow down subject area and potential faculty advisors.
 If interested in a project that would entail something such as making a film, ensure that you take the required courses.